 Planning on-trail trips with the Garmin 24k topo map is very simple, the drawing tool even snaps lines to existing trails.
 For an additional $30 per year you can toggle between topo maps and Garmin's BirdsEye aerial imagery.
-Garmin has a series of video tutorials to guide you through the software.
+Garmin has a series of video tutorials (for PC and Mac) to guide you through the software.

 Google Earth is my preferred tool for trip planning.
 It allows you to gather and analyze more information than BaseCamp, the user interface is intuitive, and the features comprehensive.
 The detailed satellite imagery is incredibly useful because it is three-dimensional—the perspective can be moved to any elevation or location—and because you can display imagery from previous years or seasons, which shows how conditions have changed over time.
 There is a catch… you need additional software to export routes and waypoints to your GPS.